Finding Freedom Week 19: My Health Scare Part 2

 Why November 25th?
 No idea – it was just an arbitrary deadline I had set in my head that ensured I would be incredibly busy for the next two weeks straight.
 While not entirely intentional – even I could sort of see what I was doing.

-Pretty sure Mike new exactly what I was doing – but he took it in stride like a champ, and went along with my incessant need to be ready for Christmas a month early.
+Pretty sure Mike new exactly what I was doing – but he took it in stride like a champ, and went right along with my incessant need to be ready for Christmas a month early.

-The Health Scare Finale
+The Finale

 Then there we were – back in the cancer centre.
 Ok – this time it was going to be over – right?